RackHD/docs/README.md

 ## Setting up for editing and building the docs

-create a virtualenv and set up the requirements
+create a Virtualenv and set up the requirements

     virtualenv .venv
     source .venv/bin/activate